 Snorri Sturluson (c.
 1179-1241) was one of the greatest scholars of the Middle Ages.
 His fame comes primarily from two great feats of academia, the Heimskringla (History of the Kings of Norway) and The Prose Edda.
 The Heimskringla was an ambitious text that traced the history of Norway from mythical times up to the reign of King Magnus Erlingsson (r.
 1162-1184).
 More authoritative than the average Icelandic saga, but more eloquent that the typical historical text of his time, the Heimskringla stands as one of the most unique works of the Middle Ages.
 Whereas the Heimskringla is a huge book, The Prose Edda is a very short and concise work.
 Yet, once the pages of The Prose Edda are opened and the words are read, the reader immediately understands why this short book became just as renowned as the Heimskringla.
 The Prose Edda, although small, is the most elaborate collection of Norse mythology known to exist from the Middle Ages.
 Snorri Sturluson, himself, is equally as deceptive as his handbook of mythology.
 While his name and works may, at first glance, conjure an image of a robed scholar penning down the legends and tales of his country, he was actually a much more interesting person than that—Snorri Sturluson was a rich, powerful and conniving Icelandic warlord who met a violent death.

-Though The Prose Edda is the preeminent source of Norse mythology, Snorri Sturluson was born after Iceland agreed to convert to Christianity in the Althing (parliament/national council of Iceland) of 1000 CE.
+Though The Prose Edda is the preeminent source of Norse mythology, Snorri Sturluson was born after Iceland agreed to convert to Christianity at the Althing (parliament/national council of Iceland) in the year 1000.
 By the time Sturluson likely began writing his Edda in the early 1200s, his country had been officially Christian for more than two hundred years.
 Nevertheless, the tales, legends and stories of Norse mythology remained a cherished cultural treasure.
 Snorri Sturluson wrote his Edda to serve as a guide, or handbook, for aspiring skalds and bards who wanted to include Norse mythology in skaldic poetry and song.

 Snorri Sturluson wrote in detail about all the Æsir and Vanir (Norse gods), including Odin, Frigg, Thor, Loki, Tyr, Baldr, Freyja and all the rest, but Snorri, himself, did not live a shabby life, either.
 He was born into the Sturlungar family, a house so powerful that the era he lived in is named Sturlungaöld, the Age of the Sturlungar Family.
 Snorri was sent from his already powerful family to be raised by an even more influential Icelandic chief named Jon Loptsson.
 At Loptsson’s Oddi estate, Snorri Sturluson began his studies in history and Norse mythology that he would later immortalize in writing.